New woodland at Clipsham Coronation Wood

 What types of trees will you plant?

-We are planning in detail for the trees we want to plant for the new woodland.
+We have carefully planned in detail for the trees we are going to plant in the new woodland.
 Using a mix of tree and shrub species will also help make the wood resilient to climate change and tree diseases and support a wider range of wildlife.
 Some areas will be planted with a mix of trees, including broadleaved trees and conifers.
 This will complement the local landscape, provide seasonal colour for visitors and increase resilience.
-Tree species are likely to include Scots pine, Douglas fir, spruce, birch, field maple, rauli beech, wild service and red oak amongst others.
+Tree species will include Scots pine, Douglas fir, spruce, birch, field maple, rauli beech, wild service and red oak amongst others.

 When will works start and finish?

-Public feedback and further surveys will inform our detailed plans for the new woodland.
-Our aim is to create the new woodland over the next couple of years with initial planting beginning in winter this year (2024).
+Public feedback and further surveys have informed our detailed plans for the new woodland.
+Our aim is to create the new woodland over the next couple of years with initial planting beginning in winter 2024/25.

 How do I stay in touch about the project?